Gregarina garnhami: Relationship with their host

 Their relationship with their hosts has not been deciphered in full detail, but G. garnhami is generally regarded as a commensal organism that does not harm its host.
 A typical characteristic is that most eugregarines only have one host during their development.
 This relationship is generally described as host-specific, but this can also be due to the lack of research on this topic.
 This host-specificity is set to take place at the level of a specific family of hosts in the case of Orthoptera hosts.
 Although some studies mention more hosts per species of gregarine.
 Lifestage specificity has been shown and this is mainly important for holometabolic insects.
 Due to a lack of genetic information on gregarines it is however difficult to study the host-specificity.
 The identification of gregarines is often based on external characteristics, but they are very similar making identification difficult.
-In the past (and as of 2020) identification of gregarines was often based on the host, but this seems not to be an advisable method.Gregarina garnhami is mainly found in the caeca and midgut of the desert locust where it attaches itself to the epithelial cells in order to feed.
+In the past (and as of 2020) identification of gregarines was often based on the host, but this seems not to be an advisable method.

+Gregarina garnhami is mainly found in the caeca and midgut of the desert locust where it attaches itself to the epithelial cells in order to feed.
 The uptake of food happens through the epimerite, attached to the host cell, after a while also the developed protomerite and deutomerite can take up nutrients.
 The uptake of nutrients happens through osmosis and pinocytosis (formation of a Cytostome).
 The nutrients are then stored as paraglycogen or fat.
 The hundreds of foldings of the cell surface give eugregarines a substantial enlargement of the cell-surface in order to take up more nutrients.
 More details need to be studied in regard of the nutrient uptake by gregarines, however, it is clear that they do not pierce the host cell to take up the cytoplasm.
 An apical complex is absent in the trophozoit stage in most eugregarines while it is this complex that is used by archigregarines for the uptake of nutrients by piercing the host cell.
 Gregarina garnhami stays present as a extracellular organism in the host, not penetrating the cell membrane of the host.
 The effect of G. garnhami on the host is not terribly severe but it is one of the few gregarines which are pathogenic.
-Harry 1970 found it to cause weight loss but not molting or feeding inhibition.Gregarina garnhami is used for biocontrol of Schistocerca gregaria - adults and nymphs - and may be appropriate for deployment in Nepal.
+Harry 1970 found it to cause weight loss but not molting or feeding inhibition.

+Gregarina garnhami could potentially be used for biocontrol of Schistocerca gregaria - adults and nymphs - and may be appropriate for deployment in Nepal.